openmod-tracker/VeraGrid/doc/md_source/topology.md

   and switches.

 This school of thought leaves us in a vacuum that we may feel inclined to fill with ad-hoc topology processing cases.
-But, after going through the described process, one finds that this complexity is indeed unjustified because the **node-breaker** and **bus-branch** philosophies are fundamentally the same.
-In steps 1 to 3 we have mathematically demonstrated that:
+But, after going through the described steps, one finds that this complexity is indeed unjustified because the **node-breaker** and **bus-branch** philosophies are fundamentally the same.
+In steps 1 to 3 we have implicitly demonstrated that:

 > - A ConnectivityNode is a **bus** before the topology processing.
 > - A TopologyNode is a **bus** after the topology processing.

-Following this new found truth, the TopologyNode's should not be shared in any model or database since they are a particular product of the database state and the
-switches should always be reduced before simulation to avoid numerical singularities.
+Following this new found truth, the TopologyNode should not be shared in any model or database since they are a particular product of the database state and the switches should always be reduced before simulation to avoid numerical singularities.

-**To recapitulate**: A common misconception is that bus-branch models lack switches, whereas node-breaker models include them.
+Again, a common misconception is that bus-branch models lack switches, whereas node-breaker models include them.
 In practice, both approaches can incorporate switches.
 This fact is often emphasized in official CGMES trainings.
 If a **ConnectivityNode** must have an `N:1` association with a **TopologicalNode**, this implies that any ConnectivityNode ultimately represents a TopologicalNode.
 This reinforces the argument that both are two faces of the same coin,